jaspector

 Public sources indicate a floodplain development permit is required before new construction or renovation in the floodplain.
 County-level public sources do not show a general county building-permit program for all construction

+Not all construction work requires a permit in unincorporated Phelps County, MO.
 The following work is generally exempt: No public exempt-work list was found for a countywide building permit program.
+When in doubt, confirm with the local building department before starting work.